facebookresearch/grid-feats-vqa/README.md

 ```bash
 python grid-feats-vqa/train_net.py --num-gpus 8 --config-file <config.yaml>
 ```
-For example, to launch pre-training with ResNet-50 backbone on 8 GPUs, one should execute:
+For example, to launch grid-feature pre-training with ResNet-50 backbone on 8 GPUs, one should execute:
 ```bash
 python grid-feats-vqa/train_net.py --num-gpus 8 --config-file configs/R-50-grid.yaml
 ```
 The final model by default should be saved under `./outputs` of your current working directory once it is done training.
+We also provide the region-feature pre-training configuration `configs/R-50-updn.yaml` for reference.
+Note that we use `0.2` attribute loss (`MODEL.ROI_ATTRIBUTE_HEAD.LOSS_WEIGHT = 0.2`), so the object detection/VQA performance is expected to be higher than reported in the paper.

 # Pre-Trained Models
 We release two models